How to get tickets for Parklife 2022 Festival - and how much they cost

-Parklife Festival 2022: How to get tickets for Parklife Festival, line-up revealed - and how much they cost
+Parklife Festival 2022: How to get tickets for Heaton Park Festival, line-up revealed - and how much they cost

 Pre-sale tickets for Parklife 2022 launch tomorrow with general tickets going on sale soon, but how can you get your hands on one?